 As soon as pregnancy is diagnosed, an array of previously safe behaviours suddenly become 'risky' for the pregnant woman intending to continue with the pregnancy - from eating blue cheese, or pre-prepared sandwiches (which carry a risk of listeriosis), to drinking alcohol (foetal alcohol syndrome), changing the cat litter (risk of toxoplasmosis), lifting heavy loads, overexercising, and even walking down stairs (risk of trauma induced miscarriage or preterm labour).
 [6] This terminology frames and enforces what Foucault (1977) in Discipline and Punish calls 'technologies of surveillance' - the risk of miscarriage encourages pregnant women to take extra care to conform to the techniques of disciplinary power, through both external and internal practices of surveillance.
-182
+186

 The economy of risk shapes maternity as a precarious experience.
 From the very moment of pregnancy women are encouraged to delegate the health of a fetus to physicians, detached from their bodies, which are considered as an environment at risk, an "ill body".
-Moreover, a fetus due to the ius sanguinis in force in Italy but also in other countries of the EU, is considered a "migrant".
+Moreover, a fetus due to the ius sanguinis in force in Italy but also in other countries of the EU, is considered a "migrant", as to say that the space of the womb, in the case of a migrant woman, is always foreigner.
 The post-fordist organization of labor also dismantles maternity rights through the application of "atypical", meaning "non-permanent" job contracts.
 It is not surprising that the criticism of precarity as the organization of labor, coming from the institutionalized left-wing trade unions, shows the very same rhetorics we are trying to dissect.
 As Laura Fantone writes: